sigsum/sigsum-go/doc/policy.md

 no URLs are needed if the policy is used only for offline verification.

-Witnesses also have a name.
-These names are used only for referencing the witnesses in the definition of the quorum (directly, or indirectly via group definitions); they have no meaning outside of the policy file itself.
+Witnesses (and groups, described below) are named.
+These names are used only for defining the quorum and group membership; they have no meaning outside of the policy file itself.
+Witnesses and groups share a single name space, and the special name `none` is predefined.

 We will look at an example policy, before specifying the contents of the policy file in detail.

 ## Example policy